python/devguide/developers.rst

 Developer Log
 =============

-This page list the historical members of the Python development team.
+This page lists the historical members of the Python development team.
 (The master list is kept in a private repository due to containing sensitive contact information.)